LDiazN/ubox/README.md

 An important reason for this process to be fast is that since it runs on background, it can generate **weird graphics and physics bugs** if it takes too long.

+The tricky part of generating the mesh is maintaining the structure of the index buffer when choosing only visible faces.
+The solution we chose was to allocate the full vertices of each cube, and then we only add to the index buffers the indexes of the visible faces.
+This approach wastes some vertices, but at the least they wont be rendered due to the index buffer structure.